veritone/veritone-sdk/packages/veritone-csp-generator/README.md

 ## Use

 For the most part, you will not write CSPs by hand.
-Instead, we recommend that you use the veritone-searchbar (WIP), which is a React component that provides a graphical user interface for every engine category that will progressively generate a
-CSP as you select search criteria across multiple engine categories.
+Instead, we recommend that you use the veritone-searchbar (WIP), which is a React component that provides a graphical user interface for each engine category.
+It will progressively generate a CSP as you enter search criteria.

 Once you have a CSP, you can use the `CSPtoV3Query` function exported by this package, to generate a V3 core-search-query.
 For convenience, the CSPtoV3Query automatically includes any processing jobs or media processed by Veritone.